Pablofero/nextflow_ptychography/Readme.md

 * Remove hardcoded parameters in the scripts file out to a parameter file.
 More generally, clean up scripts.
 All parameters should be in parameter file, and not in `.py` scripts.
 * Turn all `plt.imshow` or `plt.plot` calls into `plt.imsave` or `plt.savefig` files after drawing plot - keep all intermediate output that is small pngs.
 Is much cheaper to have these once they've been computed than investigating a 25 GB file.
 * Clean up readme/repository information - make it more comprehensive.
-    * Add flowchart of what scripts are called in what order, and what parameter files they need.
-More comprehensive > less - e.g. `main.nf` -> `process` -> `unwarp/distor_mat` etc. This should include ideally all files that are used, created, etc.
-    * Delete unnecessary files.

 ___
 Python scripts written by Tom Pekin, workflow, parallelisation and modifications of scripts by Pablo Fernández Robledo.
 Also Wouter Van den Broek with the unwarping code for the Dectris detector